Alfresco/alfresco-identity-service/README.md

 Any variation from these technologies and versions may affect the end result.
 If you do experience any issues please let us know through our [Gitter channel](https://gitter.im/Alfresco/platform-services?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

-For installing the Identity Service you can choose Kubernetes or the distribution zip.
+For installing and [upgrading](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/upgrade.md) the Identity Service you can choose Kubernetes or the distribution zip.
 Both methods are described in the following paragraphs.

 ### Standalone Distribution